When a California company wants to bring in investors through a private

 etc. You must have an attorney review the general announcement before

-• Also, the company can contact individual potential investors by email,
+using it. - Also, the company can contact individual potential investors by email,

 letter, etc. that it reasonably believes meet the investor suitability